dennorske/samp-packet-proxy/README.md

 # samp-packet-proxy
-A proxy that will throttle / filter UDP packages by reading the payload and frequency of them, before passing them over to the SA-MP server.
+~~A proxy that will throttle / filter UDP packages by reading the payload and frequency of them, before passing them over to the SA-MP server.~~
+A proxy that querys and runs along side a sa:mp server, caches the result, then when clients query the server, it sends the cached results.
+Amazing.

 ## Requirements for the system running it;
 1. You need to be able to run python scripts on your host.
 That means; on your host system.
 2. You need python 3(.7) installed
+3. You need iptables
+4. You need not to ask nick or denNorske how to run this 37 million times

 ## How to use
-1. Edit your server.cfg and set `port 7850`.
-This is what the proxy binds to the server with.
-Can be changed by altering `SERVER_PROXY_PORT` in the code.
-2. also add: `bind 127.0.0.1` in server.cfg.
-3. Make sure `PUBLIC_PORT`in the code matches the port you are using for your server.
-Set to 7777 by default.
-4. Run the **pack-scan.py** file using `python3 pack-scan.py & bg`.
-Proxy is enabled.
+This how too implies that your server port is `7777`, and your proxy port is `7778` and that your a somewhat familiar with python
+1. Edit pack-scan.py and change `SAMP_SERVER_ADDRESS = "YOUR SERVER IP"` to your servers public ip
+2. Edit `SERVER_PORT = 7777` to match your servers public port
+3. Edit `PROXY_PORT = 7778` to whatever non used port you want
+4. Apply following iptable rules.
+Make sure to edit ports accordingly.
+    `iptables -t nat -A PREROUTING -p udp --dport 7777 -m string --algo bm --string 'SAMP' -j REDIRECT --to-port 7778` This rule routes all query packets on port 7777, to port 7778.
+    `iptables -I INPUT -p udp --dport 7778 -m string --algo bm --string 'SAMP' -m hashlimit ! --hashlimit-upto 10/sec --hashlimit-burst 15/sec --hashlimit-mode srcip --hashlimit-name query -j DROP` This firewall rule is a rate liming rule that limits querys per second to prevent other bad things from happening
-5. Run the samp server (make sure it's bound to the right port)
+5. Run the proxy with `python3 pack-scan.py`
-6. Packets should now pass through servers internet-interface --> proxy server --> samp
-7. They will also return through the proxy back to the client.
-TTL for the UDP server are 4s atm, can be adjusted down..
+6. Profit?